SEO for Germany. An Unrivaled Guide

 Touch screen navigation can lead to accidental clicks if your buttons are too big, too small, or in the path of a finger that’s trying to get the page to scroll.

-Optimize your German titles and meta descriptions
+Optimise your German titles and meta descriptions

 Remember that you’re working with less screen space when a user searches using a mobile device.
 To show off your best work in SERPS, be as concise as possible (without sacrificing the quality of the information) when creating titles, URLs, and meta descriptions.